ihollander/react-project-requirements/README.md

 **This should take about half a day**.

-To create your React project, you may use a tool called [create-react-app](https://github.com/facebookincubator/create-react-app), an awesome project generator developed by Facebook.
+To create your React project, you should use a tool called [create-react-app](https://create-react-app.dev/), an awesome project generator developed by Facebook.
 To use this, in the directory where you'd like to create your project, `npx create-react-app my-project-client`.
 It's that simple!

 We'd recommend to begin by removing any of the default files and code given to you by Create React App that you do not understand.